nemke82/magento2gitpod/README.md

 In case you need to adjust certain my.cnf settings, please edit https://github.com/nemke82/magento2gitpod/blob/master/mysql.cnf file and redeploy GitPod workspace.

 **Discovered bugs:**
 Sometimes it may happen that the exposed port 8002 used for Nginx does not work when tab is loaded in browser.
-To fix that, either stop/start workspace or destroy it and start process again.
+To fix that, either stop/start workspace or destroy it and start process again. <BR>

+If you are moving your own installation don't foget to adjust following cookie paths: <BR>
+**web/cookie/path to "/"**
+**web/cookie/domain to ".gitpod.io"**